How Knowing What Causes Divorce Will Save Your Relationship

 Issues With Self

 If you polled a group of people and asked them about what causes divorce, this one probably wouldn't even be on the list.
-This is because so many of us have been conditioned to believe that when things fall apart, it must be because of some outside force or the other person's fault.
+This is because so many of us have been conditioned to believe that it must be because of some outside force or the other person's fault when things fall apart.
 Sometimes, this is the case, but there are many instances when well-meaning individuals get into relationships, unknowingly dragging their issues from childhood or past relationships behind them.

 Here's a typical example therapists see play out over and over again: